Manage Key Vault using CLI 2.0

 Register an application with Azure Active Directory

 Applications that use a key vault must authenticate by using a token from Azure Active Directory.
-To do this, the owner of the application must first register the application in their Azure Active Directory.
+The owner of the application must register it in Azure Active Directory first.
 At the end of registration, the application owner gets the following values:

 - An authentication key (also known as the shared secret).

 The application must present both these values to Azure Active Directory, to get a token.
-How the application is configured to do this depends on the application.
+How an application is configured to get a token will depend on the application.
 For the Key Vault sample application, the application owner sets these values in the app.config file.

-For detailed steps on registering an application with Azure Active Directory you should review the article titled Integrating applications with Azure Active Directory or Use portal to create an Azure Active Directory application and service principal that can access resources To register the application in Azure Active Directory:
+For detailed steps on registering an application with Azure Active Directory you should review the articles titled Integrating applications with Azure Active Directory, Use portal to create an Azure Active Directory application and service principal that can access resources, and Create an Azure service principal with Azure CLI 2.0.

 Authorize the application to use the key or secret